 Students are required to participate and complete all assignments by the established due date (class absence will not excuse due date completion).
-Students who have a legitimate reason for missing an assignment deadline should converse with the instructor prior to the date work is due.
-No credit will be given for late assignments handed in three weeks past the assigned due date.
+Students who have a legitimate reason for missing an assignment deadline will need to make special arrangements with the instructor prior to the date work is due.
+A grace period of one week is permitted for late work with a 10% automatic point reduction.
+No credit will be given for late assignments past the one-week grace period without prior instructor consent.
 It is the responsibility of the student to obtain missed work and notes.